This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The ear is much more than the outer part (pinna) that you see on the sides of your head.
 As sound waves approach the pinna, the vibrations travel down the external auditory canal until they reach the eardrum, which vibrates.
 The vibrations move to the middle ear, where there are three tiny bones that amplify the sound.

 The middle ear is also where the Eustachian tube links the middle ear with the back of the nose.
-This tube is lined with mucous and helps equalize the pressure in the middle ear.
-From the middle ear the sound waves travel to the inner ear where the hearing organ called the cochlea is located.
-There are also receptors for balance in the inner ear.
+This tube is lined with mucus and helps equalize the pressure in the middle ear.
+From the middle ear, sound waves travel to the cochlea, the hearing organ.
+There are also receptors for balance in the ear.

-Itchy inner ear can occur for several reasons besides menopause.
-One is swimmer’s ear, which is a common infection that is associated with itchiness and ear pain.
+An itchy ear can occur for several reasons besides menopause.
+One is swimmer’s ear, which is a common infection associated with itchiness and ear pain.
 Another is a fungal infection called otomycosis, which may involve partial hearing loss and tinnitus.
-The common cold also may have itchy inner ear as a symptom, and the itchiness may be associated with an inflamed throat.
+The common cold may also cause an itchy ear, and the itchiness may be associated with an inflamed throat.
 Wax buildup is another known cause.

-A few other causes of itchy inner ear include chronic skin conditions such as psoriasis or eczema, as well as allergies like hay fever, food allergies, and reactions to shampoos and conditioners.
-People who wear hearing aids may experience itchy inner ear.
+A few other causes of itchy ear include chronic skin conditions such as psoriasis or eczema, as well as allergies like hay fever, food allergies, and reactions to shampoos and conditioners.
+People who wear hearing aids may experience an itchy ear.

-How is itchy inner ear associated with menopause?
+How is an itchy ear associated with menopause?

 Estrogen promotes water retention.
-However, as estrogen levels decline, it can cause the mucus membranes in your inner ear to become drier.
-This can lead to itchy inner ear, as well as earache, hot ears, and tinnitus (ringing in the ears).
+However, as estrogen levels decline, the mucus membranes in your ear can become drier.
+This can lead to an itchy ear, earache, hot ears, and tinnitus (ringing in the ears).

 Read about menopause and tinnitis

 Some of the first things you may feel like doing when your ears itch is to stick your fingers, cotton buds, ear picks, bobby pins, or other similarly-shaped objects into your ear canal.
 Don’t do it!
-You risk damaging your ear canal or ear drum as well as pushing any ear wax further back into your inner ear.
+You risk damaging your ear canal or eardrum and pushing any earwax further back into your ear.

 Instead, try these natural remedies.

-• Dry inner ear may get relief by adding a drop of olive oil or baby oil into the ear canal.
+• Dry ear may be relieved by adding a drop of olive oil or baby oil to the ear canal.

 • A drop or two of 70% rubbing alcohol in the ears may relieve itching